 For formulating new calibration procedures for high temperatures and non-static conditions, several types of humidity sensors need to be tested in different conditions.
 For this purpose, test setups have been designed, constructed and tested.
-Actual tests are about starting.
+Actual tests have started.

 To develop humidity measurement techniques and procedures for the accurate monitoring of temporal and spatial humidity variations in selected applications